nicolastoon/analyzing-recipe-tags/README.md

   frameborder="0"
 ></iframe>

-The three tags mentioned earlier, <code>preparation</code>, <code>time-to-make</code>, and <code>course</code>, also have a lot of variance.
-The tag <code>60-minutes-or-less</code> had a big jump in usage in 2015!
-On the other hand,the tag <code>easy</code> actually had a great decrease in 2018, meaning the usage for the tag significantly dropped in recipes posted in 2018!
+The three tags mentioned earlier, <code>'preparation'</code>, <code>'time-to-make'</code>, and <code>'course'</code>, also have a lot of variance.
+The tag <code>'60-minutes-or-less'</code> had a big jump in usage in 2015!
+On the other hand,the tag <code>'easy'</code> actually had a great decrease in 2018, meaning the usage for the tag significantly dropped in recipes posted in 2018!

-#### Interesting Aggregates
+#### <b>Interesting Aggregates</b>
 I was curious whether recipes with a certain tag had attributes that recipes without that tag didn't have.
-For this investigation, I utilized the <code>dietary</code> tag, and grouped recipes with and without the tag.
+For this investigation, I utilized the <code>'dietary'</code> tag, and grouped recipes with and without the tag.
 Then, I took the mean of the nutritional values for each group.
 The aggregation is shown in the DataFrame below:

 | dietary   |   calories (#) |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |
 |:----------|---------------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|
 | False     |          326.7 |                23 |            23 |             16 |              20 |                    26 |                     9 |
 | True      |          292.6 |                18 |            23 |             13 |              17 |                    18 |                     9 |

-The DataFrame shows that nutritional values in recipes with the <code>dietary</code> tag were consistently less than or equal to nutritional values in recipes without the <code>dietary</code> tag.
+The DataFrame shows that nutritional values in recipes with the <code>'dietary'</code> tag were consistently less than or equal to nutritional values in recipes without the <code>'dietary'</code> tag.
 This suggests that there is a difference between the two groups, but is this difference significant or not?

-### <b>Assessment of Missingness</b>
+### <strong>Assessment of Missingness</strong>
-By taking a look at the columns in the cleaned dataset, there are two columns with a significant number of missing values: <code>description</code> and <code>rating</code>
+By taking a look at the columns in the cleaned dataset, there are two columns with a significant number of missing values: <code>'description'</code> and <code>'avg_rating'</code>

-#### NMAR Analysis
+#### <b>NMAR Analysis</b>
-I believe that the missingness of the 'description' column is NMAR (not missing at random) because the values of <code>description</code> depends on whether the contributor submitted a description or not.
+I believe that the missingness of <code>'description'</code> is NMAR (not missing at random) because the values of <code>'description'</code> depends on whether the contributor submitted a description or not.
 There could be a variety of reasons that causes a contributor to not submit a description (forgetfulness, complicated details, self-explanatory recipe, etc.).
 One variable that we could collect to explain the missingness of the data is whether the contributor is part of a company or is known to be a cooking influencer, since contributors who are well established/dedicated to recipe-making often add descriptions.
 If the dataset included this variable, then it might be probable that <code>description</code> is MAR (missing at random).

+#### <b>Missingness Dependency</b>
+I suspect that the missingness of <code>'avg_rating'</code> is MAR (missing at random).
+In other words, the missingness of <code>'avg_rating'</code> is related to the values of another column.
+The first column I will investigate is <code>minutes</code>.

+<p><b>Null Hypothesis: </b>The missingness of <code>'avg_rating'</code> is not related to the recipe time.</p>
+<p><b>Alternate Hypothesis: </b>The missingness of <code>'avg_rating'</code> is related to the recipe time.</p>
+<p><b>Test Statistic: </b>The absolute difference in recipe time between rows missing and not missing <code>'avg_rating'</code>.</p>
+<p><b>Significance Level: </b>0.01</p>

+The observed test statistic between recipes with and without a rating was approximately 117.34.

+To see if my test statistic was significant, I conducted a permutation test and ran 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
+The plot below visualizes the empirical distribution found:

+<iframe
+  src="plots/missingness-minutes-hist.html"
+  width="750"
+  height="550"
+  frameborder="0"
+></iframe>

+The p-value I calculated was 0.041, which is greater than the significance level of 0.01.
+Thus, we fail to reject the null hypothesis, which implies that the values of <code>minutes</code> does not have a correlation with the missingness of <code>avg_rating</code>.

+So far, the missingness of <code>avg_rating</code> has not been proven to be MAR yet.
+However, let's test another variable: <code>n_tags</code>.

+<p><b>Null Hypothesis: </b>The missingness of <code>'avg_rating'</code> is not related to the number of tags.</p>
+<p><b>Alternate Hypothesis: </b>The missingness of <code>'avg_rating'</code> is related to the number of tags.</p>
+<p><b>Test Statistic: </b>The absolute difference in the number of tags between rows missing and not missing <code>'avg_rating'</code>.</p>
+<p><b>Significance Level: </b>0.01</p>

+The observed test statistic between recipes with and without a rating was approximately 0.94.

+Again, to see if my test statistic was significant, I conducted a permutation test and ran 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
+The plot below visualizes the empirical distribution found:

+<iframe
+  src="plots/missingness-tags-hist.html"
+  width="750"
+  height="550"
+  frameborder="0"
+></iframe>

+The p-value I calculated 0, which is less than the significance level of 0.01.
+Thus, we are able to reject the null hypothesis, which strongly suggests that the values of <code>n_tags</code> does have a correlation with the missingness of <code>avg_rating</code>.

-### <b>Hypothesis Testing</b>
+### <strong>Hypothesis Testing</strong>

-### <b>Framing a Prediction Problem</b>
+### <strong>Framing a Prediction Problem</strong>
-### <b>Baseline Model</b>
+### <strong>Baseline Model</strong>
-### <b>Final Model</b>
+### <strong>Final Model</strong>
-### <b>Fairness Analysis</b>
+### <strong>Fairness Analysis</strong>